avadev/AvaTax-REST-V2-PHP-SDK/README.md

 # Installing the PHP SDK

-The AvaTax PHP SDK is available as either a single file that you can download or a Composer package.
-It requires [PHP Guzzle](http://docs.guzzlephp.org/en/latest/) and PHP 5.6 or later.
+The AvaTax PHP SDK is available as a Composer package.

-To download the AvaTax SDK as a single file:
-* Ensure that your project includes Guzzle HTTP
-* Download this file and place it in your `lib` folder: https://raw.githubusercontent.com/avadev/AvaTax-REST-V2-PHP-SDK/master/src/AvaTaxClient.php
-* Add the following statement to your program: `require_once '/lib/AvaTaxClient.php';`

 To use the AvaTax PHP SDK from Composer:
 * Add a `composer.json` file to your project and link to AvaTax: